 - I like the Fujifilm Film Simulations, which one is the best for portraits?

 - What are the best outdoor portrait camera settings?

 When it comes to outdoor portrait photoshoots, lighting and composition are crucial.
+You have to find the best natural light whenever you’re doing an outdoor shoot.
 To make your photographs look eye-catching and stand out, you must have good lighting for your subject, angle, and composition.
 You must be aware of the lighting conditions in your shooting location.
 Do you want to use natural lighting or an off-camera flash?
 The camera must then be properly adjusted for outdoor portrait settings so that the images are not overexposed or underexposed.

 Here are some of the Youtube tutorial videos about basic portrait lighting guide and camera settings for shooting portraits.
 Some other videos that you can check out our videos by popular Fujifilm gear reviewers/photographers like Omar Gonzalez and Paul2tech.

 I’m not claiming to be an expert, but in order to become a professional portrait photographer, I had to learn from my mistakes and would like to share some of my knowledge on how to get a nice looking, flattering outdoor portrait photoshoot.

 I often shoot travel portraits, OOTDs, and outdoor fashion, especially for talents, models, and social media influencers.
 When it comes to camera gears, I shoot photos with my Fujifilm X-T4, X-T30, and my favourite lenses for portraits are the vintage SMC Takumar 50mm and Fujinon XF35mm F2.